Costa de Almería

 The Costa de Almería ([ˈkosta ðe almeˈɾi.a], "Coast of Almería") is a coastal region of Spain consisting of the coastal municipalities of the province of Almería, in the autonomous community of Andalusia, Spain.
 The region extends 217 km and includes 13 municipalities, from Pulpí on the border with the province of Murcia to Adra on the border with the province of Granada.

 Tourism

 The name Costa de Almería is a term established for purposes of promoting tourism within the region.
 Beginning on 16 February 1928, tourism promoter Rodolfo Lussnigg began promoting the area under the name Costa del Sol; however, that name, originally referring specifically to the city of Almería, has since become attached to the coast of the province of Málaga.

-Among the tourist destinations on the Costa de Almería are Vera, Mojácar, Roquetas de Mar and Almerimar, and such natural areas as the Cabo de Gata-Níjar Natural Park, the Punta Entinas-Sabinar Nature Reserve, and the Isla de San Andrés.
+Among the tourist destinations on the Costa de Almería are Vera, Mojácar, Roquetas de Mar and El Ejido, and such natural areas as the Cabo de Gata-Níjar Natural Park, the Punta Entinas-Sabinar Natural Park, and the Isla de Alborán.